Are adjustable beds good for sleep apnoea?

-Obstructive sleep apnoea (OSA) is a relatively common condition in which the muscles in the throat collapse, causing a complete or partial blockage of the airway, which pulls the individual out of a deep sleep intermittently throughout the night.
-While most cases occur in people between the ages of 30 and 60, it can affect both men and women at any age.
+Obstructive sleep apnoea (OSA) is a relatively common condition in which the muscles in the throat collapse, causing a complete or partial blockage of the airway, which disrupts deep sleep repeatedly throughout the night.
+Most cases occur in people between the ages of 30 and 60, but it can affect both men and women at any age.

 As most people are unaware of their disturbed sleep, the condition often goes undiagnosed.
 In fact, most people only realise they have a problem after a partner notices their symptoms.

 If you are someone who suffers from sleep apnoea, you will know how much of an impact it can have on your quality of life.
-Prolonged periods of interrupted sleep can cause you to feel extremely tired during the day, which can hinder your concentration and productivity – not to mention making you more prone to accidents and injuries.
-If left untreated, it can also increase your risk of serious health problems, such as high blood pressure, heart attack, stroke and an irregular heartbeat.
+Prolonged periods of interrupted sleep can cause you to feel extremely tired during the day.
+This can hinder your concentration and productivity, and can even make you more prone to accidents and injuries.
+If left untreated, it can also increase your risk of serious health problems, such as high blood pressure, heart attack and stroke.

 What many people don’t know is that sleeping on a standard bed can actually exacerbate sleep apnoea.
-On the other hand, an adjustable bed can be good for sleep apnoea—helping you achieve a restful night’s sleep by adjusting your sleeping position.
+An adjustable bed on the other hand, can be good for sleep apnoea by letting you easily adjust your sleeping position for a restful night’s sleep.

 What are the symptoms of sleep apnoea?

-During sleep, the muscles in the walls of the throat relax and narrow, disturbing regular breathing.
-The lack of oxygen causes your brain to re-establish breathing by waking you up completely or bringing you into a lighter sleep.
-After you fall back into a deep sleep, you may experience repeated episodes of apnoea throughout the night.
-In severe cases, episodes can occur every couple of minutes until you wake in the morning.
+During sleep, the muscles in the walls of the throat relax and narrow, which can disrupt regular breathing.
+The lack of oxygen causes your brain to wake you up or bring you into a lighter sleep.
+You may experience repeated episodes of apnoea throughout the night.
+In severe cases, episodes can occur every few minutes.

 While it’s not uncommon for the muscles in the throat to collapse to some extent while you sleep, in most cases, it is not enough to affect normal breathing.
 Most people who experience OSA will also have snoring problems and their breathing may be loud, strained or interrupted by gasping during an episode.